badoualy/kotlogram/README.md

 // This is a synchronous client, that will block until the response arrive (or until timeout)
-// A client which return an Observable<T> where T is the response type will be available soon TelegramClient client = Kotlogram.getDefaultClient(app, new ApiStorage());
+// A client which return an Observable<T> where T is the response type will be available soon
+// TelegramClient interface contains 1 method for each RPC method described in the TL-Schema,
+// and some more convenience methods (like to download a UserPhoto) TelegramClient client = Kotlogram.getDefaultClient(app, new ApiStorage());

 // You can start making requests